Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-The first formal definition of nearly single-peaked societies was given by Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:c:nearly-single-peaked}.
+The first formal definition of nearly single-peaked societies was given by \citeA{fal-hem-hem:j:nearly-single-peaked}, however the idea of removing voters that are not single-peaked dates back to \citeA{con:j:single-peaked}.
 Consider a preference profile $\mathcal{P}$ for which most voters are single-peaked with respect to some axis $A$.
-All voters that are not single-peaked with respect to $A$ are called \emph{mavericks}.
-The number of mavericks defines a natural distance measure to single-peakedness.
-If an axis can be found for a large subset of the voters, this is still a fundamental observation about the structure of the votes.
+The voters that are not single-peaked with respect to $A$ are referred to as \emph{mavericks} by \citeA{fal-hem-hem:j:nearly-single-peaked}.
+The number of mavericks, i.e., the number of voters that have to be deleted, defines a natural distance measure to single-peakedness.
+If an axis can be found for a large subset of the voters, this is still a fundamental observation about the structure of the preference profile.

-\begin{definition}[Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:c:nearly-single-peaked}] Let $E=(C,V,\mathcal{P})$ be an election and $k$ a positive integer.
-We say that the profile $\mathcal{P}$ is \emph{$k$-maverick single-peaked consistent} if by removing at most $k$ preference relations (votes) from $\mathcal{P}$ one can obtain a preference profile $\mathcal{P}'$ that is single-peaked consistent. \end{definition}
+\begin{definition}[\citeR{fal-hem-hem:j:nearly-single-peaked}] A profile $\mathcal{P}$ is \emph{$k$-voter deletion single-peaked with respect to an axis $A$} if by removing at most $k$ votes from $\mathcal{P}$ one can obtain a preference profile $\mathcal{P}'$ that is single-peaked with respect to $A$.
+Furthermore, $\mathcal{P}$ is \emph{$k$-voter deletion single-peaked consistent} if there exists an axis $A$ such that $\mathcal{P}$ is \emph{$k$-voter deletion single-peaked with respect to $A$}.
+Let $\dvd(\mathcal{P})$ denote the smallest $k$ such that $\mathcal{P}$ is $k$-voter deletion single-peaked consistent. \end{definition}